 j.
 If the unit is receiving GNSS signals and shows the red SINGLE solution in the upper right-hand corner, it is ready to act as a base station, providing signals to the rover receiver.

-k.
-Return to the Wi-Fi settings on the phone, and connect the phone Wi-Fi to the rover hotspot network (reach-rover:5A:37; pswd: emlidreach).
+a.
+Return to the Wi-Fi settings on the phone, and connect the phone Wi-Fi to the rover hotspot network (gp-reach-rover:5A:37; pswd: emlidreach).

-l.
-Select reach-rover on the Receivers page (if it does not self-select), and check the information to make sure it matches the information in the image.
+b.
+Select gp-reach-rover on the Receivers page (if it does not self-select), and check the information to make sure it matches the information in the image.

 m.
 Select Status in the main Receivers page (above) to make sure the unit is receiving signals, to see how many satellites are in view, what they signal-to-noise ratio is, etc. This is an information page and requires no action.